Stuart Dobson: Eastern Indoor Soccer League

-In the 1998 off-season of the NPSL, Dobson played in the Eastern Indoor Soccer League, a regional minor indoor soccer league which lasted only two seasons.
+In the 1998 off-season of the NPSL, Dobson played in the Eastern Indoor Soccer League, a regional minor indoor soccer league that lasted only two seasons.
 He was acquired by Mississippi Beach Kings on 7 May 1998 ahead of the final 1998 EISL season.
 With Mississippi, Dobson went to the playoffs, but ultimately lost by one goal in the championship game to Lafayette SwampCats.
 Dobson was named the 1998 Eastern Indoor Soccer League Goalkeeper of the Year and was placed on the 1998 EISL All-League Team.

 World Indoor Soccer League

 In the 1999 off-season of the NPSL, Dobson joined World Indoor Soccer League team Utah Freezz and made 21 appearances before losing in the playoffs.
-He would re-sign with the club in June 2000.
+He re-signed with the club in June 2000.

 Major Indoor Soccer League

 Dobson found a home with Philadelphia KiXX of the Major Indoor Soccer League when he was selected in the 8th round (45th overall) in the 2001 MISL Dispersal Draft.
 He made 50 regular season appearances from 2001 through 2006 and won the 2001–02 MISL Championship.